job posting

 • Always Enterprising, Always Outstanding.

-The Minnesota Marine Art Museum is devoted to being an inclusive workplace.
+The Minnesota Marine Art Museum is committed to being an inclusive workplace.
 Our goal is to be a diverse workforce that is representative, at all job levels, of the communities and audiences we serve.
-We are unyielding to fair and inclusive employment practices for all people.
+We are dedicated to fair and inclusive employment practices for all individuals.
 The Minnesota Marine Art Museum is an equal opportunity employer and will consider requests for reasonable accommodations based on disability or sincerely-held religious beliefs possible without undue hardship.